Yin Hao: Life

 Around the new year 352, Huan, upset that his requests to lead armies north had been rebuffed by Yin and Sima Yu, mobilized his troops and gestured as if he were about to attack the capital.
 Yin was shocked, and initially considered either resigning or send the imperial banner of peace (Zouyu Fan, 騶虞幡) to order Huan to stop.
-After advice from Wang Biaozhi (王彪之), however, he instead asked Sima Yu to write a carefully worded letter to Huan, persuading Huan to stop.
+However, after advice from Wang Biaozhi (王彪之 (Note: Wang Biaozhi's biography in vol.76 of Jin Shu recorded that he was a son of Wang Bin (王彬), younger brother of Wang Yi (王廙); Wang Yi was an uncle of Wang Xizhi.
+According to the epitaph (晋王羲之妻郗璿墓识) of Wang Xizhi's wife Xi Xuan (郗璿; daughter of Xi Jian), a daughter of Yin Hao was the wife of Xizhi's fifth son Wang Suzhi. (次子肃之，字幼恭。妻陈国殷氏，父讳浩，字渊源，使 [ 持节 ]中军将军、扬州刺史。) Wang Biaozhi's granddaughter Wang Yingyan was the wife of Yin Zhongkan.)), he instead asked Sima Yu to write a carefully worded letter to Huan, persuading Huan to stop.

 Later in 352, Yin launched his own campaign, but upon the start of the campaign, former Later Zhao generals in control of Xuchang and Luoyang rebelled, and his venture had to halt to deal with these rebellions.
 Subsequently, when his assistants, the generals Xie Shang and Yao Xiang tried to attack Zhang Yu (張遇), the general in control of Xuchang, Former Qin forces came to Zhang's aid and defeated Xie's troops.
 Yin then abandoned the campaign entirely.

 In fall 352, Yin prepared a second campaign.
 Initially the campaign had some success, recovering Xuchang from Former Qin.
 However, Yin became suspicious of Yao's military capabilities and independence, and therefore tried to assassinate Yao.
 Yao discovered this, and, as Yin headed north, he ambushed Yin's troops, inflicting heavy losses on Yin.
 Yao then took over the Shouchun (壽春, in modern Lu'an, Anhui) region.
 The people despised Yin for his military losses, and Huan submitted a petition demanding Yin's ouster.
 The imperial government was compelled to demote Yin to commoner status and exile him to Xin'an (信安, in modern Quzhou, Zhejiang).

 At a later point, Huan, still believing that Yin was capable, offered him an important purely civilian post, and wrote to Yin a letter stating his intentions.
 Yin was very pleased and was about to accept, but he, hesitating at the appropriate language for the acceptance, wrote and rewrote his response, and eventually, in a trance-like state from his anxiety, sent Huan a blank letter.
 When Huan received it, he was enraged, and from that point refused to have any further communication with Yin.
 Yin died in 356, while still in exile.
+After his death, a former subordinate Gu Yuezhi (father of Gu Kaizhi) submitted a memorial; after reading the memorial, the Jin imperial court posthumously restored Yin to his former position.